Danny Gold (journalist)

 Danny Gold is an American journalist and documentary filmmaker.
 He is a 2018 Pulitzer Center grantee for reporting on gangs in El Salvador.
 Gold has produced documentaries and worked as a correspondent for PBS Newshour, AJ+, The Guardian, Fusion TV, HBO, and others.
 Gold was a founding producer and host for Vice News, and has written featured stories for The Wall Street Journal, Esquire, and The New York Times, among others.
 He focuses on organized crime, armed conflict, and crises.

 Personal life

 Danny Gold was born in New York City.
 He attended White Plains High School.
 Gold graduated from Tufts University with a bachelor's degree in political science in 2005, and a master's degree in Journalism from the CUNY Graduate School of Journalism in 2010.
+Gold has written that all four of his grandparents are Holocaust survivors and that two grandparents were the only surviving members of their families.

 Early career

 Gold was a stringer for the New York Post from 2011 to 2012.
 In 2012, Gold began reporting for The Wall Street Journal.
 His coverage focused on New York City crime and breaking news.
 Gold covered the Boston Marathon bombing on April 15, 2013 and the Sandy Hook Elementary School shooting for The Wall Street Journal and reported from Myanmar for NBC News.